Inshallhack/Write-ups/NuitDuHack-Wargame-2018/GoCrackMe/README.md

 # GoCrackMe

-- **Category:** crackme
-- **Points:** 400

-# Writeup
+GoCrackMe was a 400-point challenge at **Nuit Du Hack 2018** on which we got first blood quite early in the CTF.

+## Challenge description

+Because we can't access the platform anymore, this challenge shall remain without description for now.

+## Write-up

-As the name of the challenge implies, this binary is a Go executable.
-After a quick static analysis we saw that the whole binary was stripped which made static analysis pretty difficult (we also had to consider all indirections used by the language itself).
+As the name of the challenge implies, this binary is a **Go executable**.
+After a quick static analysis, we found out that the whole binary is stripped, which makes pursuing such an analysis pretty difficult (*since we also have to consider all the indirections used by the language itself*).

-Using strace we can quickly guess how the binary works.
+Using strace, we drew a rough sketch of how the binary works:

 ```
 (print message) -> (read user input) -> (check input) -> (print fail/win)